olebole/irafdoc/doc/immatch.xregister.rst

   </dl>
   By default the cross-correlation function is computed in a manner which removes the mean intensity in the reference and input image regions from the data.
-For many data sets this <tt>"correction"</tt>  is sufficient to remove first order background level effects from the computed cross-correlation function and  no additional background subtraction is required.
+For many data sets this <span style="font-family: monospace;">"correction"</span>  is sufficient to remove first order background level effects from the computed cross-correlation function and  no additional background subtraction is required.